Get honest answers to the most common questions and concerns about seller financing, subject to deals, and creative finance strategies.

 They do not rely on the buyer remembering.
 Payments are made on schedule every year, and the servicer provides monthly proof that all accounts are current.

-3. You receive full transparency
+3. they receive full transparency

-You get a login and monthly statements showing:
+they get a login and monthly statements showing:

 4. Insurance policy stays in place naming everyone who needs protection